eds-101/eds-101/README.md

 ### Hi there 👋
 ## Edeman George

-- 😄 Pronouns: he/him
 - 🔭 2021 goals: Land a software engineering role.
 Learning React / React Native, Mocha, Accessibility Testing, ES6
 - 💬 Ask me about anything, especially Football, Fitness, Nutrition and Festivals
-- ⚡ Fun fact: I went out, at least once, every week in 2018
+- ⚡ Fun fact: I like a party and I went out, at least once, every week in 2018

 ## 🛠 Things I've Built so far...